Skip to content

 Once you know an event name, see what properties it has:

-mp inspect properties "Purchase"
+mp inspect properties --event Purchase

-props = ws.list_properties("Purchase")
+props = ws.properties("Purchase") # list[str]

-for p in props:
+for name in props:

 Sample Property Values